LeeGing/Cat-Facebook/README.md

 ## A Ruby-on-Rails and PostgresQL Project.

 A social networking web application.
-The purpose of this project was to refresh on Ruby-on-Rails in a fun way.
+The purpose of this project was to refresh on Ruby-on-Rails, and to become more comfortable with CSS in a fun way.

 ## Description